-- Experience in former Clean Sky European or collaborative programs - International standard quality management system (i.e. EN 9100:2009/ ISO 9001:2008/ ISO 14001:2004) - Capacity to repair or modify "in-shop" the prototype manufacturing tooling for components due to manufacturing deviations - Qualification as strategic supplier of manufacturing tooling on aeronautical elements - CAD-CAM software license Catia V6
+- Experience in former CleanSky European or collaborative programs (A). - CAD-CAM software license compatible with project DMU: CatiaV5R21 (M) / Catia V6 (A) - An international standard quality management system (i.e. EN 9100:2009/ ISO 9001:2008/ ISO 14001:2004).
+(A) - Carbon/Glass Reinforced Thermoplastic processing experience. - Temperature, strains and deformations sensor knowledge, artificial intelligence means, as digital twins, machine learning, algorithms and/or big data techniques (M) - Capacity to repair or modify "in-shop" the prototype manufacturing tooling for components due to manufacturing deviations.
+(A) - Qualification as strategic supplier of manufacturing tooling on aeronautical elements.
+(A) - Into the eco design field, the Partner shall have the capability to monitor and decrease the use of hazardous substances regarding REACH regulation (M)